 In fact, there are other key elements and methodologies that you need to implement to produce quality content.
 However, tools offer additional support and help you get things done more efficiently.

-I hope these 40 free blogging tools can help you get through some tough times like they did for me.
+I hope these 40 free blogging tools can help you get through some tough times as they did for me.